CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-core/README.md

 const wcClient = await WcSdk.initClient(
-  "debug", // logger: use debug to show all log information on browser console "wss://connect.coz.io" // relayServer: which relay server do you want to use, alternatively you can use "wss://relay.walletconnect.org"
+  "debug", // logger: use debug to show all log information on browser console "wss://relay.walletconnect.org" // we are using walletconnect's official relay server );
-);
 ```